vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ## Virtual private endpoints

 Virtual private endpoints can be created for any number of services.
-The components for virtual private endpoints are defined in the [vpe.tf](vpe.tf) file.
+Virtual private endpoint components are defined in the [vpe.tf](vpe.tf) file.

 ## IBM Cloud services